 You may have pages of data points to go through and review:

-Once you’ve gone through each column and reviewed for inclusion, click the Create Dataset button.
+Once you’ve gone through each column and reviewed for inclusions, click the Create Dataset button.

 Bonus tip: in the Type column, you can see a green 123 next to each item.
 This means your data points are being considered as continuous numbers.
 If you instead have categorical data, be sure to click and change it.